 If the CASM finds that you are in violation, and you do not

 come into compliance within the specified time-frame, the CASM may levy fines up to $1000 per day for first offenses.
 If a repeat violation has been committed, the CASM may

 levy fines up to $5000 per day.

-IF THERE IS NON-COMPLIANCE WITH CESM LEGAL ORDER
+IF THERE IS NON-COMPLIANCE WITH CASM LEGAL ORDER

 Failure to comply with the Code Administration Special Magistrate's legal order, may result in further fines,

 HOW DO I APPEAL A DECISION OF THE CASM?